 - the fourth hour is € 20,-

-Hiring a boat is fully online procedure.
-You can book a private boat online in Amsterdam, Utrecht and Leiden.
+Sloepdelen also has boats for up to 12 people.
+Is your party bigger than 6 people, you will need a bigger boat.
+Renting a boat is fully online procedure.
+You can book a private boat with Sloepdelen online in Amsterdam, Utrecht and Leiden.
 After booking on the internet, you will be given a code.

-The boat of Sloepdelen are located at Nassaukade 69, a central location just outside the Jordaan (near the Marnix swimming pool).
+The rental boats of Sloepdelen are located at Nassaukade 69, a central location in Amsterdam just outside the Jordaan.
 Renting a boat for 12 people costs €60 per hour (minimum of 2 hours) in Amsterdam with a €150 deposit.

 Tips for renting a large boat in Amsterdam